 University of Houston Overview

 University of Houston is a public institution located in Houston, Texas.
-The city atmosphere of Houston makes it a great place for students who enjoy having lots of educational and entertainment options.
+Houston is a great location for students who prefer city over country life.

 What Is University of Houston Known For?

-- The student loan default rate at U of H is 3%, which is significantly lower than the national rate of 10.1%.
+- The student loan default rate at UH is 3%, which is significantly lower than the national rate of 10.1%.
 That's great news for students who are worrying about paying off their student loans.

-- The highest degree offered at U of H is the doctor's degree.
+- The highest award offered at UH is the doctor's degree.